 - For best results, half-cook the glutenous rice flour in hot water so that you don’t need to spend much time deep frying the buchi at the same time avoiding over cooking it.

 - ¾ cup glutenous rice flour first mixing

 - ¼ cup glutenous rice flour second mixing

 - ¼ cup brown sugar or plain sugar

 - 1 cup sesame seeds

-- Seal all the dough making sure there are no cracks to avoid spilling of the purple yam.
-Roll it on your palm until it’s perfectly round.
+- Seal all the dough making sure there are no cracks to avoid purple yam spilling out.
+Roll it on your palm until it's perfectly round.
 Do with all the remaining pieces of dough.

-- In a bowl, pour the sesame seeds and dredge the buchi, making sure all of the dough is covered with sesame seeds.
+- In a small bowl, dissolve 1 tbsp of glutinous flour in ½ cup water.
+In a different bowl place sesame seeds.
+Dip buchi one at a time in the bowl with flour-water mixture then transfer in bowl with sesame seeds and dredge the buchi, making sure all of the dough is covered with sesame seeds.

 - Heat oil in a deep-fryer or large saucepan to 350 degrees F (175 degrees C).
 Deep fry the dough balls in batches until golden brown.
 When done, let rest to cool down and serve.
 Bon Appetit!